M.S. in Exercise Physiology

 It provides a firm foundation in essential scientific knowledge, technical know-how, and practical skills through teaching, research, publication, and service.
 Current research includes cardiovascular, neuromuscular, metabolic, hormonal, and body composition/functionality responses to acute and chronic physical activity (exercise) in association with various factors such as nutrients, environmental stress, and chronic diseases by utilizing both human and animal models.

-- International students: Applicants must submit an official English Proficiency Score Report.
+4. International students: Applicants must submit an English Proficiency Score Report.
 A TOEFL iBT® score of at least 80 (iBT) or 550 (paper-delivered) or an IELTSTM Academic score of at least 6.5 is required.
 The department recommends 600 (paper-based) or 100 (internet-based) TOEFL for a competitive application to the doctoral program.
 Our department does not accept other English proficiency examinations.

-- A visit to the department is strongly encouraged.
-Please contact the College’s graduate office to schedule your visit.
-Before you submit your online application and pay the application fee, you should directly contact graduate faculty members in your area of interest to see if they have room in their labs and are available to mentor you.
+5. A visit to the department is strongly encouraged.
+Please contact the HNFS Graduate Admissions Representative to schedule your visit.
+Also, applicants should directly contact the graduate faculty member(s) in their specific area of interest to see if he/she is accepting new students.

 All items below must be on file, and the fee paid, before an application is considered complete and ready for review.
 We encourage you to submit and complete your application early.
-The graduate admissions committee reviews completed applications throughout the open application period, which allows you to quickly receive an admissions decision.
+The graduate admissions committee reviews completed applications throughout the open application period, which allows you to receive an admissions decision more quickly.

-- Apply Online, submit the admissions application and pay the application fee.
+1. Apply Online, submit the admissions application and pay the application fee.

-- Once you have submitted your application:
+2. Once you have submitted your application:

-- Complete the Faculty Preference list – in order of preference, select three faculty members you would like to work with throughout your graduate program.
+• Complete the Faculty Preference list – in order of preference, select three faculty members you would like to work with throughout your graduate program.

-- Upload a Statement of Purpose outlining your research interests and career goals.
+• Upload a Statement of Purpose outlining your research interests and career goals.
 We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
 Please indicate up to three FSU faculty members with whom you would like to work and why.
-We strongly encourage applicants to familiarize themselves with the research interests of the NIP faculty.
+We strongly encourage applicants to familiarize themselves with the research interests of the HNFS faculty.

-- Upload a resume or vita (information should be current).
+• Upload a resume or vita (information should be current).

 Florida State University